National Museum Of Singapore: Ultimate Guide Of Things To See & Do For The Best Time At The Galleries

 Other than permanent exhibitions, one can enjoy the many temporary exhibitions.
 Many of them are either held at the Stamford Gallery by the main entrance of the museum, or at the Basement Galleries which can be accessed via the escalators next to Food for Thought.

-Simply check this site for other events and exhibitions which are held through the year.
+Simply check the National Museum’s website for other events and exhibitions which are held through the year.

 History of the National Museum of Singapore and Interesting Facts